nickbrandt/GitLab/doc/user/project/labels.md

 ## Overview

+As your count of issues, MRs and Epics grow within GitLab it becomes more and more challenging to keep track of those items.
+Espeically as your organization grows from just a few people to hundreds or thousands.
+This is where labels come in.
+They help you organize and tag your work so you can easily track and find the work itmes you're interested in.

 Labels allow you to categorize epics, issues, and merge requests using descriptive titles like `bug`, `feature request`, or `docs`, as well as customizable colors.
 They allow you to quickly and dynamically filter and manage epics, issues, and merge requests, and are a key